-A martingale is a piece of tack which is usually used to control head carriage and act as an additional form of control.
+A martingale is a piece of tack that is usually used to control the head carriage and act as an additional form of control while riding your horse.

-There are several different types of martingale which are used for varying reasons and are seen across several disciplines.
+There are three different types of martingale which are used for varying reasons and are seen across several disciplines.
 The standing martingale, running martingale, and the Irish martingale.
 Each has a different purpose but belongs to the same family of tack.